 Care guide for solid wood

-CAUTION!
-Cloths and sponges soaked with oil can ignite spontaneously.
-They must therefore always be placed in a closed bag with water before they are disposed of.
-Be cautious of your clothes and floor when oiling with our pigmented oils for white oil, and smoked oak.
-These oils contains pigments that maintain the color of your tables.
-These pigments may stain clothes, floor or other furniture.
+Oil-soaked cloths and sponges can self-ignite.
+Therefore, always place them in a closed bag with water before discarding.
+Be careful with your clothes and floor when oiling with our pigmented oils for white oil and smoked oak.
+These oils contain pigments that maintain the colour of your tables.
+These pigments can stain clothes, floors or other furniture.